 - Photocopy of the residence permit for foreign candidates already residing in Switzerland.

 Late applications can be accepted subject to availability of places.

 The Lisbon Convention regulates the recognition of academic titles among signatory countries and allows a considerable simplification of administrative practices related to admissions.
 For this reason, candidates who have completed their previous university studies in a country that is not a signatory to the Convention (see list below), are asked to pay a registration fee of CHF 100.- to cover higher administrative costs related to the treatment of their application file.
 If the admission request is successful, the fee will be deducted from the first semester fee.
 In case of a negative outcome or if the candidate does not show up, the fee is not refundable.

-Candidates are invited to send their application form by June 30th .
+- Applicants are invited to submit their application by 31 August .

-The registration deadline for students who require a visa is April 30th .
+- The registration deadline for students who require a visa is set for May 31st .

 The six-monthly fee is CHF 4,000.-.
 For students with legal domicile in Switzerland or Liechtenstein at the time of graduation, the fee is CHF 2,000.

 Payment of the fee must be made at the beginning of each semester, within the terms indicated on the invoice, and is a condition for obtaining or renewing the enrollment.

 USI is a young and agile university that offers its students a quality education and an enhancing study experience.
 International faculty teach students with an interdisciplinary, engaging, and intera ...
 Read More